Freight Shipping from Houston to Baton Rouge

 How much does it cost to ship freight from Houston to Baton Rouge?

-Full truckload (FTL) rates from Houston, TX to Baton Rouge, LA currently range from $712-$877 for a standard dry van load over the 331-mile route.
+Full truckload (FTL) rates from Houston, TX to Baton Rouge, LA currently range $712-$877 (roughly $2.17-$2.68 per mile over 331 miles).
 LTL shipments typically cost $382-$681 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Houston to Baton Rouge?

-Standard FTL transit from Houston to Baton Rouge is approximately 6 hrs by truck over 331 miles.
+Standard FTL transit from Houston to Baton Rouge is approximately 6 hrs by truck over 331 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Houston to Baton Rouge freight?